Kuomintang: Under Chiang Kai-shek in mainland China

 A split erupted between the Chinese Communist Party and the KMT, which threatened the Northern Expedition.
 Wang Jing Wei, who led the KMT leftist allies, took the city of Wuhan in January 1927.
 With the support of the Soviet agent Mikhail Borodin, Wang declared the National Government as having moved to Wuhan.
-Having taken Nanking in March, Chiang halted his campaign and prepared a violent break with Wang and his communist allies.
+Having taken Nanjing in March, Chiang halted his campaign and prepared a violent break with Wang and his communist allies.
 Chiang's expulsion of the CCP and their Soviet advisers, marked by the Shanghai massacre on 12 April, led to the beginning of the Chinese Civil War.
 Wang finally surrendered his power to Chiang.
-Joseph Stalin ordered the Chinese Communist Party to obey the KMT leadership.
 Once this split had been healed, Chiang resumed his Northern Expedition and managed to take Shanghai.

-During the Nanking Incident in March 1927, the NRA stormed the consulates of the United States, the United Kingdom and Imperial Japan, looted foreign properties and almost assassinated the Japanese consul.
+During the Nanjing incident in March 1927, the NRA stormed the consulates of the United States, the United Kingdom and Imperial Japan, looted foreign properties and almost assassinated the Japanese consul.
 An American, two British, one French, an Italian and a Japanese were killed.
-These looters also stormed and seized millions of dollars worth of British concessions in Hankou, refusing to hand them back to the UK government.
-Both Nationalists and Communist soldiers within the army participated in the rioting and looting of foreign residents in Nanking.
+These looters also stormed and seized millions of dollars' worth of British concessions in Hankou, refusing to hand them back to the UK government.
+Both Nationalists and Communist soldiers within the army participated in the rioting and looting of foreign residents in Nanjing.

-NRA took Peking in 1928.
+NRA took Beijing in 1928.
 The city was the internationally recognized capital, even when it was previously controlled by warlords.
 This event allowed the KMT to receive widespread diplomatic recognition in the same year.
-The capital was moved from Peking to Nanking, the original capital of the Ming dynasty, and thus a symbolic purge of the final Qing elements.
+The capital was moved from Beijing to Nanjing, the original capital of the Ming dynasty, and thus a symbolic purge of the final Qing elements.
 This period of KMT rule in China between 1927 and 1937 was relatively stable and prosperous and is still known as the Nanjing decade.

 After the Northern Expedition in 1928, the Nationalist government under the KMT declared that China had been exploited for decades under the unequal treaties signed between the foreign powers and the Qing dynasty.
 The KMT government demanded that the foreign powers renegotiate the treaties on equal terms.